Naros/debezium-oracle-query-tool/README.md

 ## Quickstart

 Before you can start using dbzoqt (Debezium Oracle Query Tool) you need to have configured your Oracle database as outlined by the Debezium for Oracle connector [documentation](https://debezium.io/documentation/reference/stable/connectors/oracle.adoc).
-This tool relies on the user account for the connector to be able to authenticate and perform specific read-only actions against the Oracle database in similar to that of the Debezium for Oracle connector.
+This tool relies on the user account for the connector to be able to authenticate and perform specific read-only actions against the Oracle database in similar to the Debezium for Oracle connector.

 Before using, you need to compile the tool from its source: